Palestinian EducationBarriers to access

 Restrictions on Movement

-Students and children are frequently subject to arrest and imprisonment by the Israeli military.
-The Palestinian prisoner rights organisation Addameer reported on 17 December 2017 that 350 prisoners in Israeli jails were aged under 18.
+Palestinian students and children in the West Bank are frequently subject to arrest and arbitrary detention by the Israeli military.
+The Palestinian prisoner rights organisation Addameer reported on 17 November 2021 that 160 prisoners in Israeli jails were aged under 18.
 On average, 700 Palestinian children are prosecuted in the military court system every year, and since the year 2000 more than 12,000 have been detained.

 As the occupying power, Israel retains full control over access to the occupied Palestinian territories and places restrictions on exit and entry.
 Israel refuses to grant work permits or student visas to foreign passport holders to teach or study at Palestinian universities.
 Students and academics carrying foreign passports are therefore reliant upon short term visitor permits, which are often delayed, issued without predictability and may be unexpectedly cancelled.
 Visiting academics and students are often faced with denial of entry.